 Today we’re going to take a look at how set up a simple macOS Big Sur VM in QEMU, accelerated by KVM.

-THERE’S AN UPDATED TUTORIAL NOW THAT macOS Big Sur is out of beta UPDATED HOW TO: Install macOS Big Sur With OpenCore on Linux
+- UPDATED TUTORIAL HOW TO: Install macOS Big Sur With OpenCore on Linux

 - A modern Linux distribution

 - A CPU with Intel VT-x / AMD SVM support is required

 - A CPU with SSE4.1 support is required for >= macOS Sierra